Pooja-Neupane/Pooja-Neupane/README.md

 # 👋 Hi, I’m @Pooja-Neupane

-🌸 A passionate BCA student on a mission to become a top IT professional, academic scholar, and creative app developer.
+🌸 A passionate BCA student on a mission to become a top IT professional, and creative app developer.

 ---